 Gadfly’s Other Year End Round Ups

 This wasn’t the first year I’ve done a countdown of the year’s greatest hits.
-I usually write one counting down my most popular articles and one listing articles that I thought deserved a second look (like this one).
+I usually write one counting down my most popular articles and one listing articles that I thought deserved a second look.
 Here are all my end of the year articles since I began my blog in 2014:

 Anyone who has used Siri or Alexa knows that – sometimes they reply to your questions with non sequiturs or a bunch of random words that don’t even make sense.

 As more people used it, ChatGPT’s answers became so erratic that Stack Overflow – a Q&A platform for coders and programmers – temporarily banned users from sharing information from ChatGPT, noting that it’s “substantially harmful to the site and to users who are asking or looking for correct answers.”